Terrorgram

-Terrorgram (sometimes stylized in all caps) is a far-right, decentralized network of Telegram channels and accounts that subscribe to or promote militant accelerationism.
-Terrorgram channels are neo-fascist in ideology, and regularly share instructions and manuals on how to carry out hate crimes, mass shootings and target critical infrastructure and even lists of potential targets.
-Terrorgram is a key communications forum for individuals and networks attached to Atomwaffen Division, The Base, and other explicit militant accelerationist groups.
+Terrorgram (sometimes stylized in all caps) is a decentralized network of far-right and neo-fascist Telegram accounts and channels that subscribe to or promote militant accelerationism.
+Terrorgram channels regularly share instructions, manuals, and targets for mass shootings and attacks on critical infrastructure.
+Terrorgram is a key communications medium for individuals and networks attached to Atomwaffen Division, The Base, and other militant accelerationist groups.

 Influenced by the defunct neo-Nazi web forum Iron March, Terrorgram has been linked to several terrorist attacks.
-It promotes "Saints culture", which promotes terrorist attacks and their perpetrators as "saints" or "martyrs".
-It has been proscribed as a terrorist organization and faces terrorist sanctions from Australia, the United States Department of State, and the United Kingdom.
+It promotes "Saints culture", which portrays terrorists as "saints" or "martyrs".
+It has been proscribed as a terrorist organization in and faces terrorist sanctions from Australia, Canada, New Zealand, the United States, and the United Kingdom.

 Origins and history

 Terrorgram has gone through several different phases.
 Terrorgram was influenced by the defunct neo-Nazi web forum Iron March, which popularized the book Siege by American neo-Nazi James Mason, a work promoting the establishment of underground, leaderless terrorist cells, working towards destabilizing society and ushering in revolution.
 Terrorgram grew in large part from the defunct Iron March and Fascist Forge, and it was the principal successor to Iron March as Fascist Forge failed to find an audience.

 The far-right scene on Telegram was not prominent before March 2019, though some far-right groups had moved to Telegram by that point, among them the Atomwaffen Division, Generation Identity, and the Proud Boys.
 Following the March 2019 Christchurch mosque shootings, 8chan users feared a crackdown, and some suggested moving to Telegram.
 Neo-Nazi groups on Telegram rapidly increased in membership; after Christchurch, between May and October 2019, membership in neo-Nazi and white supremacist groups on Telegram went up 120%, including previously stagnant channels, while many new ones were created.

 In 2021, the Institute for Strategic Dialogue (ISD), an international think-tank, exposed more than 200 neo-Nazi pro-terrorism Telegram channels that make up the Terrorgram network, many of which contained instructions for building weapons and bombs.
 Telegram shadowbans channels promoting violence, but according to Southern Poverty Law Center such channels grew exponentially despite Telegram's policing, one accelerationist channel boasting 16,552 followers.